 While there are numerous reasons one should consider Puerto Vallarta for a primary or vacation home, listed below are some important ones:

 The market is definitely hot, but pricing is still seen as very reasonable, especially when compared to similar markets such as Los Cabos or Hawaii or along the California coast.
-Prices start at around $100,000 USD, which is the low end of the market, and go up to nearly $3 million for luxury beachfront properties.
-With the most popular price range between $100,000 to $200,000.
-There is a lack of interest in properties above $400,000.
-Even so the first quarter of 2011 saw quite a bit of activity in the million-dollar range.
-For properties above $1.5 million, there has been very little activity.
+Prices start at around $100,000 USD, which is the low end of the market, and go up to nearly $10 million for luxury beachfront properties.
+With the most popular price range between $200,000 to $300,000.

 Up until recently obtaining financing was virtually impossible in Mexico.
 However, that is quickly changing.
 Today there are both American and Mexican mortgage companies offering financing at reasonable rates for up to 20 years.
 Many real estate developers also offer financing, but it is usually short-term.